prestondntran/cse15l-lab-reports/labreport2.md

 ## Part 3: New Concepts
 Something new that I've learned from lab is that you can use JUnit tests in order to identify bugs.
-I found that it is important to create multiple tests that each use different inputs, because some may be failure-inducing inputs that show symptoms of bugs in your code.
+I found that it is important to create multiple tests that each use different inputs because some may be failure-inducing inputs that show symptoms of bugs in your code.